bmn/vlc-playlist-streamlink/README.md

 ### Automated Installation
 **Windows**: [Cygwin](https://www.cygwin.com/) is recommended for Windows installations.
 Manual installation steps for Windows without Cygwin are below.

 **Cygwin**: Run `install-cygwin.sh` from the terminal.
+Ensure beforehand that the files are in a location you're happy to leave them.
 Some steps will ask for Windows administrator privileges.

 **Mac**: Automated installer not yet available.